Modular-topology optimization of structures and mechanisms with free material design and clustering: Results

-With the post-processed optimized material stiffnesses, we proceed by removing the modules whose maximum eigenvalue of all edge stiffnesses is below $1\%$ of $\overline{\epsilon}$, and follow the clustering procedure explained in Section~\ref{sec:clustering} for a hierarchical merging of the varying material stiffness matrices into a predefined number of groups, one to four in our case.
+We start with discretizing the MBB beam with a rotated mesh, recall Section~\ref{sec:clustering}, and solve the FMO problem~\eqref{eq:fmo} that provides us with an optimal compliance of \replace{$s_\mathrm{FMO} = 5.60$.
+As is clearly visible in the plot of $\mathrm{Tr}\left(\semtrx{E}^{(\ell)}\right)$ in Fig.~\ref{fig:mbbnf}, the obtained design exhibits pronounced checkerboard pattern near the beam supports indicating that the optimization exploited the coarseness of the discretization and low order of the used elements.
+Indeed, when using the optimal elasticity matrices projected on a finer discretization containing $3,200 \times 1,200$ elements, i.e., a discretization that is approximately matching the one used subsequently in TO, the compliance significantly increases to $s_\mathrm{FMO}^{\mathrm{refined}}= 189.16$.
+When a simple post-processing step described in Section~\ref{sec:checkerboard} is performed, see Fig.~\ref{fig:mbbf}, the objective function increases to $s_\mathrm{FMO,f} = 6.92$ on a coarse mesh, but the refined-mesh compliance amounts to $s_\mathrm{FMO,f}^{\mathrm{refined}}= 16.15$ only.
+We believe that the latter increase is justifiable as the bilinear quadrilateral finite elements are prone to the shear locking phenomenon, so a very fine mesh is usually required in the case of structures under bending.}{$s_\mathrm{FMO}=6.11$, see Fig.~\ref{fig:mbbf}.} \replace{With}{Using} the \replace{post-processed optimized}{optimal} material stiffnesses, we proceed \replace{by removing the modules whose maximum eigenvalue of all edge stiffnesses is below $1\%$ of $\overline{\epsilon}$, and follow}{with} the clustering procedure explained in Section~\ref{sec:clustering} for a hierarchical merging of the varying material stiffness \replace{matrices}{tensors} into a predefined number of groups, one to four in our case.
 This clustering procedure is applied twice: once for horizontal and once for vertical edges.
 In the two-dimensional setting, this process can easily be visualized as follows: the stiffness matrices $\semtrx{E}^{(\ell)}$ are a linear mapping of the engineering strain vector $\sevek{\varepsilon}^{(\ell)}$ onto the stress vector $\sevek{\sigma}^{(\ell)}$, Eq. \eqref{eq:Hooke_tens}.
 Hence, a sphere of all unit engineering strains is mapped by the elasticity matrix onto a $3$-dimensional ellipsoid whose surface corresponds to all admissible stresses induced in the material by arbitrary unit-sized strains, determined using the $2$-norm.
 The clustering process partitions the ellipsoid of all elements in FMO into a given number of bins, trying to replace similar ellipsoids with an approximate one corresponding to the cluster centroid.
 Consequently, the lengths and orientations of the ellipsoid's axes characterize the material stiffness.
 Partitioning induced by the clustering is denoted by coloring of these ellipsoids, see first two columns in Fig.~\ref{fig:mbb}.